nightroman/Invoke-Build/README.md

 builds (path lists or equivalent scripts).

 *Invoke-Build* is carefully designed for multiple calls in the same PowerShell
-session: sequential, nested, and even parallel in background jobs.
-It maintains its state completely on the stack and never changes environment variables, the system path, and the current process directory.
+session: sequential, nested, and even parallel.
+Every call maintains its state completely on the stack.
+The engine itself never changes environment variables, the path, the current directory, and other global settings.
+It's up to scripts.

 ## Comparison with MSBuild